golden-bears-2014/gorillas-in-the-gist/README.md

 ### MVP Goal for Friday:
  - User can sign-up, sign-in, log out
- - User can see their profile page with list of surveys taken
+ - User can see their profile page with list of surveys created
  - User can create new surveys, with multiple question that are multiple choice

 ### Who Does What: